Facilitating employee training programs in large organizations

-The company shared user insights from its white papers.
+The company shared with my team its white papers on the LMS project.
+These outlined some important user insights.
 We also had assumptions about users, based on our own experiences with employee training.
-These insights and assumptions formed the basis of three user personas.
+These insights and assumptions formed the basis of three user personas that would guide design.

 The Learner